localcosmos/localcosmos-server/docs/installation_tutorial.rst

 			alias /var/www/localcosmos/apps/myapp/www;
 		}

-It is very important to remember the url which your webapp will be served at because you will have to enter this url in the **Server Control Panel**
+It is very important to remember the url which your webapp will be served at because you will have to enter this url in the **Server Control Panel** when installing an app.

 Reserved locations are:
 	.. code-block:: sourcecode